Grizzlies top Bucks 128-115 as they start fast on long trip

+MILWAUKEE (AP) — Grayson Allen is helping the Memphis Grizzlies produce an ideal start to their longest road trip in two decades.

-MILWAUKEE (AP) — Grayson Allen shot 7 of 10 from 3-point range and scored 26 points to lead six Grizzlies in double figures as Memphis beat the Milwaukee Bucks 128-115 on Saturday.
+Allen shot 7 of 10 from 3-point range and scored 26 points to lead six Grizzlies in double figures as Memphis beat the Milwaukee Bucks 128-115 on Saturday.
+Allen’s seven 3-pointers represented a career high.

-Memphis has begun its longest road trip in two decades by winning on back-to-back nights.
-The Grizzlies started their seven-game road swing Friday with a 126-115 victory at Chicago.
+Memphis has begun its seven-game road swing by winning on back-to-back nights.
+The Grizzlies opened the trip Friday with a 126-115 victory at Chicago.

+“I just know we have guys that are competitive,” Allen said.
+“When you get on the road and things get tough, everyone on our team raises our level and we come out with a lot of fight.”

 This will mark the first time the Grizzlies have played as many as seven straight road games since the franchise moved to Memphis for the 2001-02 season.
 The Vancouver Grizzlies had an eight-game trip in March 2001.